mwalker55/EE183DA/lab3/readme.md

 *figure Y: calibration table for vibration sensor*<br>
 When the analogRead() value is detected to have dropped significantly, Joel's drum is in motion and thus Mark's drum activates itself for one beat.<br>
 ###Photoresistor
+When the drum passes between the LED and photoresistor, the photoresistor's resistance drops, meaning a larger portion of the voltage drop in the divider circuit is across the 10K resistor.
+Thus, the analogRead() output increases.
+Calibrated values are shown in the table in figure A.<br>
 ##Operation
 ###Joel's Drum
 Joel's drum serves as the reference drum for the jam band and thus is controlled in the same way as detailed [here](https://github.com/jpark6694/EE-183DA-LAB-2-Electromechanical-Musical-Instrument-).